Tuesday, October 29, 2024

 “I haven’t played for classes in eight years and have no intention of going back,” he said.
 “I occasionally compose and release a new song or two for ballet but don’t intend to do more full length albums as I want to focus on the trio and other solo projects.
 However I have released a substantial amount of records for ballet classes.
 More than 20 I would say, including sheet music.
 That’s all I did for quite some years to make a living before the trio music really took over.”

-I went through the same process with the next artist I fell for, Nicholas Krolak, an American, a stand-up bassist from Philadelphia.
+I went through the same process with the next artist I fell for after checking out a social media teaser ad, Nicholas Krolak, an American, a stand-up bassist from Philadelphia.
 And I initially had the same experience as I had with Soren, although something about Krolak told me not go beyond the first disc.
 But I loved the music on that disc (except for three tunes that had vocals), and I dropped him a personal note with my compliments.
 He responded.

 Krolak’s compositions on that CD are more traditional jazz, but not overbearing.
 It’s stuff I can enjoy.
 So I took a gamble and ordered three other discounted discs by him.
 Alas, when I listened to those three, I quickly understood why he had been referring to his repertoire in previous emails as “a sonic experience.”
 The second batch of discs were not nearly as appealing.
 Kind of hard to describe.
 They were approaching abstract because of their absence of structure and continuity.